codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 where `<experiment_number>` refers to the number corresponding to the desired speaker agent as explained above.

 ### RSA eval

+The `rsa_eval.py` file contains code that is used in `issue_alignment.py` and `two_issues.py` for determining whether an issue has been resolved.
+It does so by first locating where certain body parts are mentioned in a caption

 ### Issue alignment